 When I saw the photos, here is my thought: “the bird on the rock looked good for Maghreb Lark, but I am not 100% sure for the other bird on the ground”.
 I asked two colleagues, B. M. and J. F., and they basically said the same thing “the bill seemed long enough for the Maghreb Lark, especially the bird on the rock”.

 Any idea or comment is welcome.
-And of course any photos of non-Thekla’s Galerida larks are welcome as well.
+And of course any photos of Galerida larks is that area are welcome as well.

 Bergier, P., Thévenot, M. & Qninba, A. 2017.
 Oiseaux du Sahara Atlantique Marocain.
 SEOF, Paris, 359 pp.